How to Find Time for Self-Care When You Are Busy

 1. Redefine What Self-Care Looks Like

-- Taking three deep breaths before answering an email
+- Taking three deep breaths before answering a stressful email to reset your nervous system.

-- Sipping your tea mindfully instead of gulping it down while scrolling
+- Sipping your tea mindfully, feeling the warmth of the mug and the scent of the herbs, instead of gulping it down while scrolling through news feeds.

-- Stretching for two minutes while waiting for the microwave
+- Stretching for two minutes while waiting for the microwave, focusing on releasing tension in your shoulders and neck.

 2. Anchor Self-Care to Existing Habits

-- While your coffee brews: step outside for fresh air and sunlight
+- While your coffee brews: step outside for fresh air and sunlight, which helps regulate your circadian rhythm and wakes up your brain.

 3. Schedule It Like a Meeting